jerome-jutteau/osc-sdk-js/examples/web-vms/README.md

 You should now have `dist/index.bundle.js` generated and be able to access `/dist` folder with your browser.

-# Development
+# Next step?

-If you want to use this example as a starting point, don't forget to change `outscale-api` reference path in `package.json` from `file:../..` to `github:outscale/osc-sdk-js`.
+If you want to use this example as a starting point, don't forget to set `outscale-api` reference path in [package.json](package.json) from `file:../..` to `github:outscale/osc-sdk-js`.
+You might also want to edit [webpack.config.js](webpack.config.js) to set `mode` from `development` to `production` if you are planning to make a real application.